-We compiled mean high and low water, mean tide level and, where available, mean sea level for Dublin Port from 1938 to 2018 from the following sources:

-- 1. Annual high and low water from Woodworth et al. (1991); PSMSL (2020) for the period 1938 to 1938 2001 from annual tabulations made by the Dublin Port Authority (hereafter the Port Authority Annual Dataset).
-Data from 1938-77 are relative to Port Datum, which is 0.436 m above the Ordnance Survey Datum Dublin (Poolbeg Datum) and data from 1978-1988 are relative to the Lowest Astronomical Tide (LAT) which is 20 cm below/above Poolbeg Datum. - 2.
-Monthly values of mean high water (MHW) and mean low water (MLW) for the period of 1987-2001 (hereafter the Port Authority Monthly Dataset), which were digitised as part of this study.
-Quality control measures for the digitisation included automatic comparison and checking of the calculated and recorded mean levels.
-Overlapping years (The two overlapping years) with the Port Authority Annual Dataset were used to evaluate agreement with the older dataset.
+- We compiled mean high and low water, mean tide level and, where available, mean sea level for Dublin Port from 1938 to 2018 from the following sources: - 1.
+Annual high and low water from Woodworth et al. (1991) for the period 1938 to 1988 from annual tabulations made by the Dublin Port Authority (hereafter the Port Authority Annual Dataset).
+Data from 1938-77 are relative to Port Datum, which is 0.436 m above the Ordnance Survey Datum Dublin (Poolbeg Datum) and data from 1978-1988 are relative to the Lowest Astronomical Tide (LAT). - 2.
+Monthly values of mean high water (MHW) and mean low water (MLW) for the period of 1987-2001 (hereafter the Port Authority Monthly Dataset), which were digitized as part of this study.
+Quality control measures for the digitisation included automatic checking of the calculated and recorded mean levels.
+Overlapping years with the Port Authority Annual Dataset were used to evaluate agreement with the older dataset.
 There was approximately 1 cm difference between high water values.
 Low water values agreed to within millimetric accuracy.
 Data are reported relative to LAT.

-- 3. High frequency (10 minute) data supplied by the Permanent Service for Mean Sea Level (PSMSL, 2020; Holgate et al., 2013) for the period 2001 2002-2009.
+- 3. High frequency (10 minute) data supplied by the Permanent Service for Mean Sea Level (PSMSL, 2020; Holgate et al., 2013) for the period 2001-2009.
 These data were provided to PSMSL by the Harbour Master in Dublin Port following a change in responsible authority in 2001 (hereafter the Harbourmaster Dataset).
 Data have a low vertical resolution of 0.1 m.
 Data are reported relative to LAT. - 4.
-High frequency (5 minute) data for the period 2006-20172007-2018 from the Irish National Tide Gauge Network (NTGN), which is maintained by the Irish Marine Institute (hereafter the NTGN dataset)(IMI, 2019).
+High frequency (5 minute) data for the period 2006-2017 from the Irish National Tide Gauge Network (NTGN), which is maintained by the Irish Marine Institute (hereafter the NTGN dataset)(IMI, 2019).
 Data are available relative to Ordnance Datum Malin (ODM) and LAT.
-All NTGN data are taken defined relative to ODM and LAT. - 5.
-High water levels for the period 1968-20132015.
+All NTGN data are taken relative to ODM in this study. - 5.
+High water levels for the period 1968-2013.
 These were digitised as part of an unpublished MSc thesis of A. Greene (hereafter the Greene dataset) and are published here for the first time.
 The Greene dataset for the period 1968-1982 was transcribed from photographs of tidal charts from which the high water values can be read.
 During 1983-2003 the data were in the format of hard copy tidal charts.
 The hard copies consisted of 3 large A3 books.
 The remaining data from 2003-2013 existed in digital format from which high waters could be derived.

-With particular respect-reference to the Greene dataset, prior to the availability of digital data in 2003, the high water values for each day were extracted from the tidal charts.
-This was completed by the generation of tables for each year, with two available cells for each day, these.
-These values were read off and inputted input into the designated cell.
+With particular respect to the Greene dataset, prior to the availability of digital data in 2003, the high water values for each day were extracted from the tidal charts.
+This was completed by the generation of tables for each year, with two available cells for each day, these values were read off and inputted into the designated cell.
 The data from the period 1968-1976 was converted from feet and inches to meters.
-Data post 1998 were already digitised at 15 minute time intervals, post 2004 this data's frequency increased to 1 minute intervals. metres.
+Data post 1998 were already digitised at 15 minute time intervals, post 2004 this data's frequency increased to 1 minute intervals.
 To locate the two high tides, each month was split into days, sorted with the highest value being extracted for high tide 1.
 The second-high tide occurred between 12 and 13 hours after the first high tide, therefore by using the time component within the dataset, this value was extracted.
 A summary of the datasets is shown in Table 1.